emko-274/pacific_CodeSwitch/README.md

-# eng_mri
+# Pacific Code Switch

-This package identifies code switching between English (ENG) a number of Pacific languages:
+This package identifies code switching between English (ENG) a number of Pacific languages.
+It is part of a larger project on language identification for Austronesian languages (https://jdunn.name/corpora).
+This package supports the following languages:

 Acehnese: ace